How To Gain Admission To Carnegie Mellon University

 The takeaway here: Carnegie Mellon can have a bit of a bias with some of the factors.
 From the academics to the eagerness to learn about them, Carnegie Mellon has a significant consideration for certain applicants.
 It may not be said out loud, but they're keeping an eye on the applicants who fit their bill.
 Will you be that prospective student?
 You bet you are!

 3. Develop your spike

 But you can't precisely reach this status like it's a walk in the park.
 It can take a while before you can even get the spike that'll get Carnegie Mellon amazed with you.
 If you need motivation, you can see the Japanese craftsman as your inspiration.
-For them, crafting something out of nothing is tough work.
-You see them make something and it's fantastic that they can have it done in less time.
+For them, crafting something out of nothing is challenging work.
+You see them make something, and it's fantastic that they can have it done in less time.
 But you can never truly understand the pure willpower and perseverance they've had to go through to arrive where they are now.
 They were able to develop their spike and maintain it for years.
-If they're able to practice and practice until the spike from within becomes one with them, then you can do the same as well!
+If they're able to practice and practice until the point from within becomes one with them, then you can do the same as well!

 4. Prioritize a few areas of interest and maintain greatness

-While you're developing the spike with an area of interest that you've got excellent skills for, you can start prioritizing a few areas of interest and maintain greatness in them.
+While you're developing the spike with an area of interest that you've got excellent skills for, you can start prioritizing a few regions of interest and maintain greatness in them.
 For example, if you have five areas of interest, but only two are giving you impressive growth, it's best to prioritize the latter and leave the rest out.

 5. Add a few more extracurricular activities to your arsenal